holabayor/30days-of-react/README.md

 ## Day 1:

-Javascript refresher and introduction to react
+Javascript refresher and Introduction to React.js